i18next/react-i18next-gitbook/guides/multiple-translation-files.md

 ## Separating translation files

-In i18next you got a lot of options to add translations on init, in your code calling API methods or using one of the backend implementation.
+In i18next you have a lot of options to add translations on init, in your code calling API methods or using one of the backend implementation.
 For a detailed write up check out the ["Add or load translation guide on i18next.com"](https://www.i18next.com/how-to/add-or-load-translations).

 With react-i18next you can use any of the components passing down the `t` function to your components to load namespaces: